10 Digital Marketing Trends for 2022

 It’s also important to note that since the data breach scandal in 2018, Facebook has lost a lot of credibility and many people have left the network.

-Therefore, it is essential that you study your target audience well and decide if Facebook has to remain your main social network.
-Maybe you have to start your adventure into TikTok?
+Therefore, it is essential that you study your target audience well and decide if Facebook should still be your main social network.
+Maybe you need to venture onto TikTok?

-Instagram – The Fastest Growing Network for Young People
+Instagram & Tik Tok – The Fastest Growing Networks for Young People

-As we said in the previous point, Facebook and Twitter are starting to be overthrown by networks like Instagram and TikTok.
-Instagram has proven, with one billion users, to be the fastest growing network among young people under 30.
+As we said in the previous point, Facebook and Twitter are starting to be overthrown by networks like Instagram and TikTok. thes two networks have proven, with one billion users, to be the fastest growing networks among young people under 30.

-Especially with quarantine shaking the country over the past few months, membership has been on the rise.
+Especially with quarantine changing things up over the past few months, the amount of people and time spent on the app has been on the rise.

 Chatbots Will Eventually Run Customer Service

-Most of us don’t enjoy conversing with a robot when we want information from a business.
-But due to AI, which is advancing by leaps and bounds, companies and businesses have seen their chatbots improve little by little until they reach an almost humanlike perception.
-You might have even communicated with one without knowing!
+Most of us don’t enjoy conversing with a robot when we want information from a business, but due to AI, companies and businesses have seen their chatbots improve little by little until they reach an almost humanlike perception.
+You might have even communicated with one without knowing so!

-80% of businesses declare that they would like to start using a chatbot in 2021 after considering the benefits: 24h service, instant responses, no vacation time needed, etc.
+80% of companies stated that they would start using a chatbot by 2021 after considering the benefits: 24h service, instant responses, no vacation time needed, etc.

 Video Is No Longer an Option, but an Obligation

 Blending quality with enjoyable content will go a long way for your business.
-Ever since the BERT update, released by Google in November 2019, writing in a natural way for search queries has been very much of the focus.
+Ever since the BERT update, released by Google in November 2019, writing in a natural way for search queries has been an important focus.

 Yes, we know that the email marketing process is one of the more difficult efforts.
-You have to invest a lot of time and human resources, and sometimes the open rate is much lower than you expected.
-Our recommendation for the rest of the year?
+You may even invest a lot of time and human resources and achieve an open rate that is much lower than you expected.
+Our recommendation for the coming year?
 Super personalized emails.

 Believe it or not, emailing is still a major communication channel that users have not abandoned.
-The user will likely only open what they deem important or personalized to them.
+The shift has been that people will likely only open what they deem important or personalized to them.

-Which means that your emails have to be very personalized.
-Conducting follow ups, offering discounts and promotions, demonstration videos, etc. All the effort will likely pay off in the end.
+This means that your emails have to be very personalized.
+Send follow ups, offer discounts and promotions, share videos and your efforts will likely pay off in the end.